mateuszjancy/intro-to-akka-stream/Readme.md

 ```

 * Basic building block.
-* Can aggregate map, filter... operation in named variable.
+* Can aggregate map, filter... .
-* Easy to reuse.
+* Designed to be reused.
 * Can be seen as a part of service layer.

 ---